Censorship in Japan: Meiji Period and the Pacific War

 After the Meiji Restoration in 1868, which marked a major political shift in Japan, the government began heavy censorship of Western ideas, pornography and any political writings critical of the Emperor of Japan and government, wanting to control the spread of information.
 Censorship of materials increased from this point, often using ongoing wars to increase police penalties.
 Episodes of newspaper suppression and imprisonment of editors occurred in 1868, 1876 and 1887.
 Freedom of speech and the press was heavily restricted through vaguely worded laws.

 In 1930, the death penalty was added to the list of punishments deemed acceptable for certain violations.
 This continued, eventually to the Information and Propaganda Department (情報部, Jōhōbu) being elevated to the Information Bureau (情報局, Jōhō Kyoku) in 1940, which consolidated the previously separate information departments from the Army, Navy and Foreign Ministry under the aegis of the Home Ministry.
 The new Bureau had complete control over all news, advertising and public events.
 The following year revision of the National Mobilization Law (国家総動員法, Kokka Sōdōin Hō) eliminated freedom of the press entirely, doing things such as forcing papers in each prefecture to either merge into one paper or cease publication, with all articles by the paper having to be screened by government censors before they could be published.

-On 8 February 1943, the Japanese occupiers in Shanghai created what they described as the designated area (the Shanghai ghetto) in Hongkew where they re-located and segregated the Jewish refugees in Shanghai from whom Nazi Germany had stripped citizenship.
-Among other abuses, Japanese authorities censored Jewish cultural activities there.